cuulee/contextablejs/README.md

 **model.equalsTo(value)**:Boolean

 > Returns `true` when the provided `value` represents an object with the same field values as the original model.

+## Example

+An example application is available in the `./example` folder.
+You can start the example by executing the `npm run example` command.

 ## License (MIT)